WellApp-ai/Well/README.md

 It automates supplier invoice retrieval and pipes the data directly into your accounting tools, ERP, or dashboards — with zero effort.

 Built for founders, solo operators, and lean teams, Well replaces hours of repetitive clicking, dragging, chasing, and copy-pasting.
-What used to eat up days across tax seasons now takes one click — so you can stay focused on building, not chasing PDFs.
+What used to eat up days across tax seasons now takes one click.

-At its core, Well is a **Chrome extension** that automates browser workflows on your behalf — boosting productivity when batch-collecting invoices.
-You can also use it on the go: as you browse, it identifies paid invoices and proactively suggests retrieval.
+At its core, Well is a **Chrome extension** that automates browser workflows on your behalf — boosting productivity when batch-retrieving invoices.
+You can also use it on the go: as you browse, Well catches invoices for you.

 **Features include:**
 - WhatsApp and email ingestion